 Helen W. Cornell has served as a director of the Company since August 10, 2011.
 In November 2010, Ms. Cornell retired as Executive Vice President and Chief Financial Officer of Gardner Denver, Inc., a leading global manufacturer of compressors, blowers, pumps, loading arms, and fuel systems for various industrial, medical, environmental, transportation, and process applications.
 During her 22-year tenure with Gardner Denver, Inc., Ms. Cornell served in various operating and financial roles, including Vice President and General Manager of the Fluid Transfer Division and Vice President of Strategic Planning.
-Ms. Cornell chairs the Audit Committee for The Alamo Group, where she is also a member of the Compensation Committee, and she also is on the Board of the privately owned Owensboro Grain Company, where she is Chairman of the Audit Committee and a member of the Executive Committee.
+Ms. Cornell chairs the Audit Committee for The Alamo Group, where she is also a member of the Compensation Committee; is on the Board of the privately-owned Owensboro Grain Company, where she is Chairman of the Audit Committee and a member of the Executive Committee; and is on the Board of the privately-owned Dot Foods, Inc., where she is a member of the Nominating Committee.
 Ms. Cornell also serves on the boards of several not-for-profit organizations and is a Certified Public Accountant.